docker/compose/docs/index.md

     redis_1 | [8] 02 Jan 18:43:35.576 # Server started, Redis version 2.8.3
     web_1   |  * Running on http://0.0.0.0:5000/

-The web app should now be listening on port 5000 on your docker daemon (if you're using boot2docker, `boot2docker ip` will tell you its address).
+The web app should now be listening on port 5000 on your Docker daemon host (if you're using Boot2docker, `boot2docker ip` will tell you its address).

 If you want to run your services in the background, you can pass the `-d` flag (for daemon mode) to `docker-compose up` and use `docker-compose ps` to see what